telerik/blazor-docs/components/splitter/events.md

 ## SizeChanged

-`SizeChanged` is triggered when the `Size` parameter of the corresponding pane is changed.
+The `SizeChanged` event is triggered when the `Size` parameter of the corresponding pane is changed.

 >caption Handle the SizeChanged event of a Splitter Pane